- Home

 - Off-street parking - The minimum parking requirements were updated to reflect revised use terminology, simplify calculations, and to address changing needs.
 The amendment also clarifies how shared parking facilities are allowed and added parking space dimensions for parallel parking as was already identified in the mixed-use district.

-- A major change was the consolidation of all of the uses into tables.
+- Consolidation of all of the uses into tables.

 - Purpose and intent statements were added where they were missing.